bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 `execution context` = Call stack.
 `current execution context` = Latest call frame in the call stack.

-## About Environment -
+### About Environment -
 So, what we think of as scope is formally called a `Environment`.
 It stores multiple type of information and not just variable data.
 The variables and their values are stored in the `EnvironmentRecord` section of a `Environment`.

 Now, Environment can be of multiple types - like `DeclarationEnvironment`, `ObjectEnvironment` and `GlobalEnvironment`.
 What we deal with mostly is `DeclarationEnvironment`.

-## About execution context
+### About execution context

 Execution context has two properties - `VariableEnvironment` and `LexicalEnvironment`.
-VariableEnvironment always points to the closest function scope and LexicalEnvironment always points to the closest block scope.
+VariableEnvironment (VE) always points to the closest function scope and LexicalEnvironment (LE) always points to the closest block scope.
 This is carefully maintained by the algorithm of each construct.

+### Algo

-Whenever a function is called, it creates a new execution context and sets that as the `current execution context`.
+When a enter afunction is called - it creates a new execution context and sets that as the `current execution context`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5NjgwNjM1NCw2NTgzNDA5NDYsMTYwMT
-A4Mzg5NCwtMTE5OTMyMDg0NywtMTU5NjEyNzYwLDE3OTM4NTE0
-MzQsLTY2MjYzMTc4MywtNjYyNjMxNzgzLDU4OTUzNjE2OSwtNj
-MzNDk0NjIzLDI3NjUyNDY4OSwtMTk2MTU1MTE3OCwxNDkyOTY0
-MTgwLC0yODQwMzE2OCwtMTA5NDEzODk3NCwtMTA0NTc2OTk0Mi
-w5NjI1MDExNTgsMTEzOTQwODQ5MCw0Nzg1MTM4NDIsMTM2NjM4
-MDkxMF19
+eyJoaXN0b3J5IjpbLTE5MTE0ODExOTIsLTQ5NjgwNjM1NCw2NT
+gzNDA5NDYsMTYwMTA4Mzg5NCwtMTE5OTMyMDg0NywtMTU5NjEy
+NzYwLDE3OTM4NTE0MzQsLTY2MjYzMTc4MywtNjYyNjMxNzgzLD
+U4OTUzNjE2OSwtNjMzNDk0NjIzLDI3NjUyNDY4OSwtMTk2MTU1
+MTE3OCwxNDkyOTY0MTgwLC0yODQwMzE2OCwtMTA5NDEzODk3NC
+wtMTA0NTc2OTk0Miw5NjI1MDExNTgsMTEzOTQwODQ5MCw0Nzg1
+MTM4NDJdfQ==
 -->